sagemath/sage-archive-2023-02-01/README.md

    gas/as, gld/ld, gnm/nm.
 On most platforms, these are automatically
    installed when you install the programs listed above.

-3. Extract the Sage source tarball and cd into a directory with no
+__3. Extract the Sage source tarball__ and cd into a directory with no
    spaces in it.
 If you have a machine with 4 processors, say, type
    the following to configure the build script to perform a parallel
    compilation of Sage using 4 jobs: